lukew3/ttr-typing-test-file-format/README.md

 * `length` - The length of the test
   * For time modes, length could be `60s` (60 seconds), `15s`, `5m` (5 minutes)
   * For word modes, length could be `10w` (10 words), `50w`, `2s` (2 sentences), `3p` (3 paragraphs)
-* `extras` - An array of strings representing extra features that are not common enough to have their own fields.
+* `rules` - An array of strings representing rules that are not common enough to have their own fields.
   * Examples include: "stop on word", "expert difficulty", "funbox mirror"
 * `stats` - Statistics about the test, recorded after the test was completed
   * `wpm` - The words per minute